Document Information

 IV.
 Runway Configurations

 Prior to issuing the first taxi instruction of your shift always check with SEA_TWR to determine the active runways.
 Whenever there is a change with the runways in use SEA_TWR is required to tell you that a change has been made.
-The following image shows the approximate taxiways where Ground or Tower control.
+Remember that Ground only controlls taxiways A, B and W (not depicted on FAA charts).

 When the winds are from the southeast to southwest (070 to 250) or if the winds are 5 knots or less from ANY direction.